ShuranXu/Corn-Price-Predicter/README.md

 # Can you predict the corn price with weather features

 ## 1. Summary
-The aim of this project is to se see if we can use weather data to predict the US corn price.
-The price of corn is a complex macro-economic
+The aim of this project was to analyze the US corn price and build models where weather data is used to determine the predictability thereof.
 Various datasets were extracted and analyzed,  visualizations done in Pyviz, Time series analysis performed to predict the future price of corn, which was then used in a XG Boost Machine learning model.
 The outcome was then used validate our research and assumptions.

 xxx